rumaisaabdulhai/quad_sim/README.md

 ## Introduction

-This repository uses a quadcopter to map a simple gazebo environment using the gmapping SLAM algorithm and allows the drone to autonomously navigate from one point to another using the move_base node.
-The drone model with a laser sensor has been tested to follow these tasks, but a drone model with a kinect depth camera performing these tasks is a currently a work in progress.

-**Note**: A linux machine running ROS Kinetic and Ubuntu 16.04 were used to make this package.
-This code is not guaranteed to work for other ROS versions, but many packages used in this project are available in other ROS distros.
+This repository allows a quadcopter with a Hokuyo 2D lidar to:

+1) Map an indoor gazebo environment using the gmapping SLAM algorithm and teleoperation (ROS Kinetic and Melodic)
+2) Map an indoor gazebo environment using the google cartographer SLAM algorithm and teleoperation (ROS Melodic)
+4) Map an indoor gazebo environment using the gmapping SLAM algorithm and frontier exploration (ROS Kinetic)
+3) Autonomously navigate from one location to another using the move_base node (ROS Kinetic and Melodic)

+I am currently working on:

+1) Improving the mapping component of this project with frontier exploration.
+I also hope to integrate frontier exploration with google cartographer.
+2) Improving the navigation component of this project by possibly using a depth camera instead of a 2D lidar sensor.
+3) Integrating the PX4 flight controller to be able to test this project in real life.

+**Note**: There are two versions of this package.
+The first is compatible with ROS Kinetic and Ubuntu 16.04, and the second is compatible with ROS Melodic and Ubuntu 18.04.
+The Melodic version is also the master code.
+I am no longer maintaining the kinetic version, but I am currently working on the melodic version.
+Please see above for what you can do with each version.

 ---